groundhoggwp/groundhogg/README.txt

 One that could match SaaS platforms on features and reliability did not yet exist, so we built it!

-Groundhogg, starting in 2018 from founder Adrian Tobey was a culmination of a combined 20 years experience in the CRM industry and WordPress plugin community.
+Starting in 2018, Adrian Tobey (founder) and his team took their combined 20+ years of experince in the CRM and Marketing Automation industry to create a better option for WordPress based businesses.

 We know funnels, CRM, and automation like the back of our hands!